Losing Weight with Type 2 Diabetes

 During times of stress, the body tends to store fuel and energy, slow down metabolism, and dump out cortisol.
 These compounding consequences can make it more difficult to lose weight and lead to weight gain.

 Stress also increases the risk of stress in emotional eating.
-Instead of turning to foods and other negative practices as a coping mechanism, try other stress-management techniques.
-Practice stress management with exercise, yoga, or meditation.
+Instead of turning to foods and other negative practices as a coping mechanism, try other stress-management techniques such as:

 The importance of rest should not be slept on…